x1angli/priority-n-productivity/cookbook-setting_up-windows.md

       choco install intellijidea-ultimate -y
       :choco install springtoolsuite -y
       :choco install anaconda -y

+* Note regarding choco
+      * Potplayer does NOT ship with all the necessary codecs, so we have to install K-lite Codec Pack as a complement to it.

 * What packages/software that cannot be installed by choco?
       * Instant messengers, such as Wechat, QQ International, Dingtalk, AliWangwang